floresql/Cheat_Sheets/SQL/10_reporting_tools.md

 # SQL for Reporting Tools Cheat Sheet (Power BI / Tableau / SSRS)
 ## 📌 Description
-Best practices for writing SQL used in BI tools like Tableau, Power BI, and SSRS.
+SQL patterns and tips for Power BI, Tableau, and SSRS.

 ## 🚀 When to Use
-Use when building visuals or parameter-driven dashboards.
+Use when embedding SQL in reporting dashboards or BI tools.

 ## 📌 Description